abdulqudoos26648/large-language-model/videos/Interpretability.md

 ---

 ## Why This Matters
-- It’s not just curiosity — interpretability shows us risks.
+- It’s not just curiosity that we study but also interpretability shows us risks.

 **Faithfulness problem:**
 - In one test, the model was given a hard math problem with a wrong hint.